This privacy statement sets out how Daytrippers Foundation uses and protects any information that you give while using our website.

-Daytrippers may change this statement by updating this page.
+Daytrippers Foundation may change this statement by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This statement is effective from February 2018.
+This statement is effective from February 2019.

 Who we are

-For the purposes of the Data Protection Act 1998, and under the General Data Protection Regulations due to come in force in May 2018, the Data Controller is Daytrippers (Charity Registration Number: 1097313).
+For the purposes of the Data Protection Act 1998, and under the General Data Protection Regulations (May 2018), the Data Controller is Daytrippers Foundation (Charity Registration Number: 1097313).
 Our nominated representative is Keeley Williams and contact details can be found below.

 Data Protection Officer: Keeley Williams